 How Web Decorum Makes It Easy

-It’s been said that a website should be your cheapest salesperson—an always-on, 24/7/365, one-stop resource about your company, available products or SEO services, competitive positioning, and enough tailored calls-to-action to persuade a visitor to express interest.
+It’s been said that a website should be your cheapest salesperson—an always-on, 24/7/365, one-stop resource about your company, available products or SEO services, competitive positioning, and enough tailored calls-to-action to Driving Traffic to website to express interest.

-No, any human can come close who can provide these services.
+No, any human can come close to who can provide these services.

 But how do you get your website to do this?